Jill Williams

 How do you incorporate your own identity into your role as a therapist?

-My identity as the eldest daughter and grandchild has taught me the importance of staying connected to loved ones, holding space and supporting others and treating others with kindness, acceptance and warmth.
+My identity as the eldest daughter and grandchild has taught me the importance of maintaining connections to loved ones, holding space and supporting others while treating others with kindness, acceptance and warmth.

 What is your universal piece of advice?